soysalper/METU-EE464-TermProject/README.md

 # METU-EEE-464-Term-Project
-This repository is used to term project of the METU EE463 Static Power Conservation.
+This repository is used to term project of the METU EE464 Static Power Conservation 2.

 Group 2 Members: